Originally published: 24 March 2026

 Employers are responsible for assessing these risks and providing suitable protection where required.

-For a full compliance overview, see what PPE is required by law in the UK workplace.
+For a broader compliance overview, see what PPE is required by law in the UK workplace.

 What do FFP ratings mean?

-In the UK, respirators are classified into three levels:
+In the UK, disposable respirators are commonly classified into three protection levels:

 - FFP1